Formal extension of noncommutative tensor-triangular support varieties: Introduction

-\begin{remark}[Note on further applications] \rm{Beyond the applications to finite tensor categories presented in Section \ref{sect-centralcoh}, the results of this paper are applied in joint work of the second author with D.K.~ Nakano and M.T.~ Yakimov \cite{NVY5} to study stratification in monoidal triangular geometry and prove a version of Balmer's Nerves of Steel Conjecture for crossed product categories.
-Future applications will also include work currently in preparation joint between the second author with {\O}.~ Solberg and S.~ Witherspoon to study Balmer spectra of some monoidal triangulated categories related to bimodules for self-injective algebras.} \end{remark}
+\begin{remark}[Note on further applications] \rm{Beyond the applications to finite tensor categories presented in Section \ref{sect-centralcoh}, the results of this paper are applied in joint work of the second author with Nakano and Yakimov \cite{NVY5} to study stratification in monoidal triangular geometry and prove a version of Balmer's Nerves of Steel Conjecture for crossed product categories and in joint work between the second author with Solberg and Witherspoon \cite{SVW} to study Balmer spectra of some monoidal triangulated categories related to bimodules for self-injective algebras.} \end{remark}